to Welcome To The

 If you are lucky, as you stand in the doorway that the poem has opened, you will find that this glimpse of these other worlds changes—sometimes forever—your understanding of the everyday world with which you thought you were familiar.

-Which of these worlds is real?
+Which of these worlds is the most real?

 This book contains pieces written over a period of twenty years.
 My first, home-produced, collection The Place Where Socks Go appeared in 1985 in response to demand for copies of poems performed at concerts with Geoff Shattock.
 This grew into Breaking the Chains (1992) which included The sailing of the ark, and is reprinted here unchanged apart from minor corrections and some updated references.
 The remaining poems, written since 1992, are published here under the title Welcome to the real world in book form for the first time.